shaleen-wonder-ent/user-guides/HSM_Implementation_Explained.md

 You run a command or click through Azure Portal.
 Microsoft automatically provisions the hardware.
 Two critical flags:

-- **Soft-delete** (on by default) — if someone accidentally deletes the HSM or a key, it goes to a "recycle bin" for a retention period (7-90 days) before being permanently destroyed
+- **Soft-delete** (on by default, **cannot be disabled** for Managed HSM) — if someone accidentally deletes the HSM or a key, it goes to a "recycle bin" for a retention period (7-90 days) before being permanently destroyed
-- **Purge protection** (MUST be explicitly enabled) — prevents anyone from emptying the "recycle bin" early. **This is irreversible** — once on, you can't turn it off.
+- **Purge protection** (opt-in at creation time, **irreversible once enabled — cannot be disabled or overridden by anyone, including Microsoft**) — prevents anyone from emptying the "recycle bin" early

 **Why is purge protection so important?**